-- What do I need to use your service?
+- What do I need in order to use interlibrary loan (ILLiad)?

 - What should I do first?

-- How do I get an article or chapter?
+- How do I request an article or chapter? ▼

-- How can I borrow a book, DVD, VHS, CD, music score, or other material not owned by UConn?
+- How do I request a book, DVD, VHS, CD, music score, or other material? ▼

 - How long does it take to get something?